-This policy describes the Administration's general approach to promoting quality of life and adaptive behavior through the DDA Residential Guidelines and the County Guidelines and by providing positive behavior support for individuals with challenging behaviors.
+This policy describes the Administration's general approach to promoting quality of life and adaptive behavior through the DDA Guiding Values and by providing positive behavior support for individuals with challenging behaviors.
+Challenging behaviors are those behaviors which interfere with a client's ability to have positive life experiences and form and maintain relationships.